HusseinTaha/grid-android-designer/README.md

 # grid-android-designer
-you can now place all your items in a relative layout, and use this library to manage and design your items from code.
+You can now place all your items in a relative layout, and use this library to manage and design your items from code.

 # Exemples